How to buy gold in Singapore (2025)

 Indirect

-With that in mind let’s take a closer look at each investment option’s pros and cons.
+With that in mind, let’s take a closer look at each option and how they work.

 But this method of buying gold has its own set of pros and cons.